Kurt Turns Evil

-Kurt Turns Evil (Kurt blir grusom) is a 2008 animated comedy film directed by Rasmus A. Sivertsen—in his directorial debut as sole director (Note: Rasmus co-directed Captain Sabertooth (2003).)—from a screenplay by Per Schreiner and Karsten Fullu, based on the 1995 book of the same name by Erlend Loe.
+Kurt Turns Evil (Kurt blir grusom) is a 2008 animated children's film directed by Rasmus A. Sivertsen—in his directorial debut as sole director (Note: Rasmus co-directed Captain Sabertooth (2003).)—from a screenplay by Per Schreiner and Karsten Fullu, based on the 1995 book of the same name by Erlend Loe.
 A co-production between the Danish Nordisk Film and Norwegian Qvisten Animation, Kurt Turns Evil was produced by Cornelia Boysen and Ove Heiborg.
 It was released in Norway on 31 October 2008 and grossed $902,697.

 Plot

 A man named Kurt lives a normal suburban life with his ambitious architect wife, Anne-Lise, his older son, Bruse-Kurt, his obese teenage daughter, Helena and his younger and most loyal son, Bud.
 At his job, Kurt is a skilled forklift driver who always wins the annual forklift race and is popular among his other co-workers.
 Back home, Kurt serves pancakes.
 But when Kurt hears his window breaking.
 He sees that Dr. Petter, a rich doctor has moved next door.
 Things only go from bad to worse as Kurt's family prefers Dr. Petter over him and his wife works for him causing Kurt to lose motivation at work.
 So, Kurt uses a shovel to dig a hole in order to create a pool for his pool party.
 Unfortunately, Dr. Petter's pool party is more successful.
 So, Kurt decides that he wants to be somebody.

 At work, Kurt sees a sailor falling into the water, so Kurt saved him from drowning.
 The sailor said that he saved his life and that he will give Kurt his most prized possession.
 Kurt picked Bud from kindergarten and went to a restaurant to help a patient with Bud solving the problem.
 As a reward, the restaurant owner gives him and Bud an insanely luxurious dinner.
 Kurt calls the manager and says that he quits his job.
 At a hospital, Kurt and Bud go to the super mega chief head doctor for a job.
 Firstly, they didn't get the job because they didn't have the diplomas.
 But when Bud helps a patient get a toy train out his stomach, they get the job.
 On their first day, they get two patients.
 As the second one leaves, the super mega chief head doctor returns and tells them that he needs help with a surgery.
 At home, Kurt cooks dinner for his family and tells everyone that he is a doctor.
 Anne-Lise gets angry at Kurt for being a doctor stating that it's Illegal to pass oneself off as a doctor and that he could go to jail because it takes 7 years to become a doctor.
 Tomorrow, the super mega chief head doctor finds out that the two aren't actually doctors causing a scandal.
 A hospital chase happens involving a policeman and the super mega chief head doctor chasing Kurt and Bud.